Investing

 • Other registered or FINRA-recommended sites

-You can easily access and review the options prices from the stock price charts.
+You can easily access and review the option prices from the stock price charts.
 Moreover, these charts tell you about the current trends of specific options.

 If you are a trader, then stock charts are an excellent data source for you.
 You can easily see the highs, lows, and even the “chops” from the chart.

-If you read all the details on the chart, you can quickly know how to read the option chain.
+If you read all the details on the chart, you can quickly learn how to read the option chain.
 At least the basics.

 What An Options Chain Tells You?